 Lester: The best way you possibly can.
-If I begin at the lowest level, if the only means you want to do it through is the material, it’s aspirin and drugs.
+If I begin at the lowest level, if the only means you want to do it is through the material, it’s drugs.
 The next level is to handle it mentally.
 One simple method is to feel it.

 What is pain?
 Pain is an alarm in a certain part of the body that there’s a danger there, and if we mentally recognize the alarm, the pain, it turns off.
 But because of a longtime habit of trying to run away from pain, we mentally try to flee from the pain, to get away from it.
 And the alarm stays on and the pain stays on.
 You watch animals—they don’t suffer the way we do.
 When something hurts they’ll feel it, and the pain goes.
 We can do the very same thing.
 Another way of putting it might be, “Face the pain.”
 Now, it’s difficult for most people to face the pain because by habit they’re used to running away from it mentally, so I suggest to them that they make it hurt more.

 God wills this way and no other, and so this way is bound to be the best for you.
 Sickness or poverty, hunger or thirst—whatever God sends you or does not send you, what He grants or withholds, that is the best for you.
 Now you might say, How do I know whether it is God’s will or not?
 Be sure, if it were not God’s will it would not be.
 You have neither sickness nor anything else unless God wills it.
 And so, knowing it is God’s will, you should so rejoice in it and be content that pain would be no pain to you.
 Even in the extremity of pain, to feel any pain or affliction would be altogether wrong, for you should accept it from God as the best of all, for it is bound to be the best for you.
 Let me then will it too, and nothing should please me better. – Meister Eckhart, Sermon Forty